aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/final-project/index.md

 - Your project should be ready before 14:00 on December 8.
 - Present it either in the Mechatronics workshop just for the class or in the exhibition space (see below).
+- We first do presentation in Mechatronics starting at 14:00
+- Then we start with the other works in the exhibition.
+We starts at 15:00 in LQ Lobby.

+### Opening 16:00

+Join for some snacks at 16:00 to clebrate the end of the semester!
+Invite your friends as well!

 ---